Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 The next generation of CF drugs

 The CF Foundation’s Path to a Cure initiative challenges CF researchers to come up with new, next-generation therapies, such as CF gene therapies, and accelerate therapies through development.
-The three core strategies this initiative addresses go straight for the underlying causes of CF by “repairing the broken CFTR protein, restoring the CFTR protein when none exists, and fixing or replacing the underlying genetic mutation,” according to the CF Foundation spokesperson.
+The three core strategies this initiative addresses go straight for the underlying causes of Cystic Fibrosis by “repairing the broken CFTR protein, restoring the CFTR protein when none exists, and fixing or replacing the underlying genetic mutation,” according to the CF Foundation spokesperson.
 “The latter genetic-based treatments could potentially help all people with CF, regardless of their mutation, and hold the greatest promise of a cure.”

 In fact, last year the CF Foundation invested $14 million in 4D Molecular Therapeutics to advance their preclinical CF gene therapy candidate (4D-710), an adeno-associated virus (AAV) vector that can deliver a healthy copy of the CFTR gene into the lung cells of CF patients.
 Circumventing the lung cells’ aggressive protection measures against foreign invaders (including AAV vectors) has been a huge challenge for developing an effective CF gene therapy.